MET4L-DS/miniPharma/srs.md

 5. Facility to apply discounts based on loyalty points, promotions, or expiry dates
 6. Option to record prescription details for prescription medicines
 7. Bill search and retrieval functionality
-8. Option to email/print bills to customers [OPTIONAL]
+8. Option to email/print bills to customers

 ### 3.2 Inventory Management